 Unknown recipient, although it appears the initials "D.A.R" are engraved on the reverse center and may hint to the original owner of this medal.
 This medal was presented to a member of the Staten Island Athletic Club (engraved as SIAC on the medal reverse) following their victory over the Athletic Club of Schuylkill Navy (ACSN) by a score of 7-1.
 SIAC defeated the Manhattan Athletic Club (MAC) in the semi-final game 7-2.
 The championship was held on the morning of Saturday, October 11th, on the grounds of the Columbia Athletic Club in Washington D.C.
 Manufactured by the John Frick Jewelry Company, New York, NY.
 Color gold with red drape ribbon.
 Measures 1.25 inches.

 1905 Canada Lacrosse Association Presidents Medal

 This medal was presented to George Allen, president of the Canadian Lacrosse Association in 1905.
-The medal is a beautiful maple leaf with lacrosse stick motif measures 1.5 inches x 2 inches.
-Marked 10k gold and "JDB" unknown jewelers mark.
+The medal has a beautiful maple leaf design with lacrosse sticks.
+The medal measures 1.5 inches x 2 inches.
+Marked 10k gold and "JDB," an unknown jewelers mark.
 George Allen was born in Arthur, Wellington County, Ontario in 1858.
-He was a schoolteacher for four years, giving it up to start a mercantile business.
+He was a schoolteacher for four years before pursuing the establishment of a mercantile business.
 He served as the President of the Canadian Lacrosse Association in 1905.

 1906 B.P.O.E National Convention Medal - La Crosse, Wisconsin